wrmeenw/Illusion-Lane-Mini-Game/README.md

 The player must reach a predefined goal point to win the game.

 The loading of the next maze is enabled by progressing to the following level.

+This project was a re-upload from old account @armena124